 where the Faddeev-Popov fields $c'^{a}$ and $c^{a}$ are the antighost and the ghost respectively.
-And $s$ is the BRST nilpotent operator ($s^{2}=0)$.It is Clear that this structure is constructed not only to write a BRST symmetry but also to define a real Gribov operator and permits the definition of the first Gribov region.
-It is clear that this gauge fixing, when written in terms of real fields offers the same property of the usual Landau gauge used in SYM-CS.
-The total action $S=S_{inv}+S_{gf}$ is invariant under:
+And $s$ is the BRST nilpotent operator ($s^{2}=0)$.
+It is Clear that this structure is constructed not only to write a BRST symmetry but also to define a real Gribov operator and permits the definition of the first Gribov region.
+It is clear that this gauge fixing, when written in terms of real fields offers the same property of the usual Landau gauge used in SYM-CS presented in the previous section.
+The total action $S=S_{inv}+S_{gf}$ is invariant under

-It is clear that this gauge fixing can be written in terms of the original real fields $\Gamma,\tilde{\Gamma}$ and, as in the case of SYM-CS, in order to stay at the first Gribov region a necessary and sufficient condition is that the real gauge fields has a Gribov type correlator.
-Now it is necessary, in order to stay at the first Gribov region that the correlator for the complex fields corresponds to ``i-particles''.
+This gauge fixing can be written in terms of the original real fields $\Gamma,\tilde{\Gamma}$ and, as in the case of SYM-CS, in order to stay at the first Gribov region, a necessary and sufficient condition is that the real gauge fields has a Gribov type correlator.
+Now it is necessary, in order to stay at the first Gribov region that the correlator for the complex fields corresponds to \textit{i-particles}.
 After a symmetry breaking\footnote{It is always important to remember that in a complex theory like the one that we are discussing the concept of a symmetry breaking must be understood in the context of consistent integration contours in a Feynmann functional integral and can be taken just to access consistently the infrared sector of the model.}, and taking the expectation value of the scalar field in diagonal direction, we have for the bilinear

-Where $j$ represents the sum over the nondiagonal directions.
-Remembering that $a$ and $a^{\dagger}$ are complex and $\gamma$ is the expactation value for two scalar fields, $\gamma=<\varphi^{a}\varphi^{a}>g^{2}$.
-Of course it is clear that we are taking the expectation vale for the scalar field in the diagonal direction and are resuming the calculation for the $SU(2)$ group.
-The definition of the covariant derivatives in (\ref{eq:complexinv},\ref{eq:complexinv2}) turns this calculation straightforward.
-It is easy to observe that the case with $a=1$ and $a^{\dagger}=1$ corresponds to two real mass poles.
-The most general case of a real holomorphic action is given by $a=1-i$ and $a^{\dagger}=1+i$ and the obtained correlator corresponds to a Gribov Zwanziger type one.
-The correlators in momentum space are:
+Where $j$ represents the sum over the non-diagonal directions.
+Remembering that $a$ and $a^{\dagger}$ are complex and $\gamma$ is the expectation value for two scalar fields, $\gamma=<\varphi^{a}\varphi^{a}>g^{2}$.
+Note that we are taking the expectation vale for the scalar field in the diagonal direction and we are considering the calculation for the $SU(2)$ group.
+The definition of the covariant derivatives in (\ref{eq:complexinv}, \ref{eq:complexinv2}) turns this calculation straightforward.
+It is easy to see that the case with $a=1$ and $a^{\dagger}=1$ corresponds to two real mass poles.
+The most general case of a holomorphic action is given by $a=1-i$ and $a^{\dagger}=1+i$ and the obtained correlator corresponds to a Gribov Zwanziger type one.
+The correlators in momentum space are given by